 As described in the Corporate Governance Guidelines available on our website, www.aosmith.com, we apply the NYSE rules to determine director independence.
 The Nominating and Governance Committee annually evaluates the independence of each director and makes recommendations to the Board.
 As part of this process, the Committee evaluates any related party transactions disclosed by directors in the detailed Directors' and Officers' Questionnaires completed annually by each director.
 No transactions were above the reporting threshold for related party transactions under SEC rules.
-In making its recommendations, the Committee also applied the NYSE rules and evaluated any other legal, accounting and family relationships between directors and us.
-In particular, the Committee and the Board considered that director Bruce M. Smith's brother, Roger S. Smith, has been a long-standing employee in a non-executive capacity.
-Roger Smith's employment preceded Bruce M. Smith's election to the Board by more than ten years and he is subject to the same terms and conditions of employment as other salaried employees.
-The Committee and the Board also considered that Bruce M. Smith serves as Chairman of the Board of Managers of Smith Investment Company, LLC and, until May 31, 2012, had been its chief executive officer.
-Smith Investment Company LLC purchased the company's commercial paper at various times in 2012.
-These were arm's length transactions handled directly by an independent third party offering such commercial paper to the public without the knowledge or approval of our company as to specific purchases, which were on terms identical to other purchasers.
-During 2012, Smith Investment Company LLC held an average of approximately \$6.4 million in commercial paper per month until it sold all such commercial paper in December, 2012, and earned less than \$86,000 in interest on such commercial paper during 2012.
-During 2012, we provided office space, group insurance coverage and other miscellaneous services to Smith Investment Company LLC, for which we have been reimbursed \$21,936.
-The Committee and the Board also considered benefits Bruce M. Smith may have received as a result of the April 22, 2009 merger of SICO with our company and noted that the automatic independence disqualification of Mr. Bruce M. Smith under NYSE rules related to that transaction no longer applied since it occurred over three years ago.
+In making its recommendations, the Committee also applied the NYSE rules and evaluated any other legal, accounting and family relationships between directors and our company.

+The Committee and the Board considered that Bruce Smith's daughter, Alexandra Smith, joined the Company in 2013 in an entry-level position in the Human Resources Department, subject to the same terms and conditions as other salaried employees.
+The Committee and the Board also considered that director Bruce M. Smith's brother, Roger S. Smith, has been a long-standing employee in a non-executive capacity and is subject to the same terms and conditions of employment as other salaried employees.
+Further, the Committee and the Board considered that Bruce M. Smith serves as chairman of the board of managers of Smith Investment Company, LLC and, until May 31, 2012, had been its chief executive officer.
+During 2013, we provided office space, group insurance coverage and other miscellaneous services to Smith Investment Company LLC, for which we have been reimbursed \$11,056.
+We also paid \$2,653 in dental expenses incurred by Bruce Smith and his wife in excess of the COBRA premium he paid for coverage under our self-insured plan following his retirement from SICO.
 The Committee and the Board concluded that each of the foregoing relationships was not a material relationship for governance purposes and did not affect Mr. Bruce M. Smith's independence.

-The Board and the Committee also considered that Robert J. O'Toole, who retired as a director of our company at the April, 2012 Annual Meeting of Stockholders, is a director of Factory Mutual Insurance Company, to which we pay certain insurance premiums.
-The Committee and Board determined that this relationship was not material for governance purposes and did not affect the independence of Mr. O'Toole.

-Further, the Board and the Committee considered that Ronald D. Brown is a director of Zep, Inc. from which our manufacturing facilities purchase certain cleaning supplies in arm's length transactions, and a managing director of Taft Business Consulting, LLC, which is affiliated with the law firm of Taft, Stettinius & Hollister, LLP, which defended one lawsuit on our behalf until its dismissal in 2012.
+Further, the Board and the Committee considered that Ronald D. Brown is a director of Zep Inc., from which one manufacturing facility purchased less than \$4,000 of certain cleaning supplies in arm's-length transactions, and a managing director of Taft Business Consulting, LLC, which is affiliated with the law firm of Taft, Stettinius & Hollister, LLP, which defended one lawsuit on our behalf.
+Legal fees paid in 2013 in connection with this matter were less than \$120,000.
+Mr. Brown was not involved in the retention of this law firm, nor in the management of the lawsuit.
 The Committee and Board determined that these relationships were immaterial for governance purposes and did not affect the independence of Mr. Brown.

 The Board has determined that Messrs.
-Brown, Current, Greubel, O'Toole, Sandoval, Bruce M. Smith, Mark D. Smith and Wulf and Ms. Wolf meet the NYSE independence requirements.
-Messrs.
-Jones and Rajendra are considered management directors by virtue of their current positions as executive officers of our company.
+Brown, Current, Greubel, Sandoval, Bruce M. Smith, Mark D. Smith and Wulf and Ms. Wolf meet the NYSE independence requirements.
+Mr. Rajendra is considered a management director by virtue of his current position as executive officer of our company.
+Mr. Jones is considered a management director by virtue of his current position as an executive officer and, following his retirement in April 2014, will be considered a non-management director.